 Payment in Indonesian currency

-It’s confusing to people whenever I explain Indonesian currency to them, so I decided to add to this Batam travel guide.
+It’s confusing to people whenever I explain Indonesian currency to them, so I decided to add it to this Batam travel guide.
 The Indonesian Rupiah (IDR) always has more zeroes than one expects.

 It’s a little tricky, but you’ll get used to it.
-10,000 IDR equals $1 SGD (or $0.71 USD).
+10,000 IDR equals SGD 1 (or USD 0.71).
 There are 1000 rupiah coins and the max currency note goes up to 100, 000 IDR.
 Thus, the last three digits in the Indonesian Rupiah are similar to the cents in a dollar.
 It costs around 5000 – 10,000 IDR to purchase a cheap pen here.
 So it’s pretty much of the same value as most Southeast Asian countries.

-- Another article for you to check out: Perfect Bali Travel Blog
+- Another article for you to check out: is Perfect Bali Travel Blog